Let’s get started!

 Application is open to anyone interested in promoting, teaching or training dog tricks.

-Once you receive the instructional materials packet, study it at your own pace.
+Once you receive the instructional materials packet, take the course at your own pace.
 When you are ready, submit the video and online exam— at no cost.
 (Exam examples shown near the bottom of this page).
 With a passing grade, you become a fully certified CTDI!

 With Certification Comes the Following: